-Deloitte & Touche LLP, the external auditor of the Corporation, reported on the fiscal 2021 audited consolidated financial statements.
-Deloitte & Touche LLP has confirmed to the Corporation that it is independent with respect to the Corporation within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario (registered name of The Institute of Chartered Accountants of Ontario).
+Deloitte & Touche LLP, the external auditor of the Corporation, reported on the fiscal 2022 audited consolidated financial statements.
+Deloitte & Touche LLP has confirmed to the Corporation that it is independent with respect to the Corporation as defined by the American Institute of Certified Public Accountants.